lazuee/typescript-template/README.md

 ## typescript-template

-> A Typescript project template that can be used to publish a hybrid ESM/CJS NPM package.
+> A Typescript template that can be used to publish a hybrid ESM/CJS NPM package.

 ### Contributing to the project 💻